-I have nothing to report in respect of the following matters in relation to which the ISAs (UK) require me to report to you where: the use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or the responsible financial officer has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the Police and Crime Commissioner for North Wales, the Police and Crime Commissioner for North Wales' Group and the North Wales Police Pension Fund's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.
+In auditing the financial statements, I have concluded that the use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Police and Crime Commissioner for North Wales, the Police and Crime Commissioner for North Wales' Group and the North Wales Police Pension Fund's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.